You don’t have to know how it ends. You only need to begin.

 It’s about big, beautiful questions.

-So let’s get past the part about whether or not you want to write a book, whether or not you’ve got a book in you.
+So let’s get past the part about whether or not you want to write a book, whether or not you have a book in you.

-What we don’t know—that’s what will propel us forward in this class.
+What you don’t know—that’s what will propel you forward in this class.
 For instance:

-- How can you focus your incredible ideas and life experiences into a page-turning book?
+- How can you focus your incredible ideas, wildest passions, and transformational experiences into a page-turning book?

-- In what ways has your whole life led to this moment and to the exactly-right story for you to tell?
+- In what ways has your whole life led to this moment and the exact story you need to tell?

-- What are the most effective ways to use the best of you to tell a story that sings, that heals, that inspires, that serves?
+- What are the most effective ways to use the best of you to tell a story that sings, pulses, soars?

-- How might it transform your life and the lives of people you haven’t even met yet?
+- How might this process alone transform your life and the lives of people you haven’t even met yet?

 “Doesn’t this office feel small to you?”

-Almost ten years ago, just two years before I went full throttle after my writing dream, one of my students in Ohio asked me this question.
-It gave me a good hard kick in the life-ass.
+Sixteen years ago, just two years before I went full throttle after my own writing dream, one of my students in Ohio asked me this question.
+It blew open the doors of my heart and what I considered possible for my life.
 All that happened after that is a different story.

-As you might imagine, another kick in the life-butt.
+As you might imagine, another heart and mind-blowing experience.
 Not an easy question, and it didn’t produce an easy answer.
-But it ripped the wrapping paper off of my life and revealed some incredible unexpected gifts, like starting my own business and stepping into a bigger, stronger, and brighter version of myself.
+But it ripped the wrapping paper off of my life and revealed some incredible unexpected gifts, like starting my own business and stepping into a truer, stronger, and brighter version of myself.

-The point is: good questions are catalysts.
+The point: good questions are catalysts.
 Which is why I love them.
 They create movement and action.
-Good answers satisfy, but then you lower your hand, you sit down, and you close the book.
+They make way.
+Good answers satisfy, but then you lower your hand, sit down, and close the book.

 This class will help you to cross that threshold and give you the tools to keep going.